0xflux/Wyrm/Milestones.md

 6) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
 7) [ ] Save chat from browser store to disk on ka & tab close?
 Or command to restore history to console.
 8) [ ] Max upload size set on C2 from profile
+9) [ ] Test different LTO for build time and binary size

 ### 0.6